Focused Construction Engagements

 Slope stability problems range from active soil movement requiring emergency stabilization to long-term remediation of hillside conditions that threaten a structure or a neighbor's property.
 The work is engineering-driven: geotechnical investigation determines what's happening and why, structural engineering determines the fix, and construction executes it.
 Typical solutions include caisson and grade beam systems, soil nail walls, soldier pile walls, subdrains, and surface drainage infrastructure.
 BCG coordinates the engineering, manages the permits, and executes the construction.

 Most slope stability engagements begin with a geotechnical report or a city notice.
 The property owner receives a recommendation for remediation, and the question becomes who manages the construction side.
-BCG handles the translation from engineering recommendation to permitted, buildable scope.
-We work with your geotechnical and structural engineers or bring in firms we trust if you don't have them yet.
+BCG handles the translation from engineering recommendation to permitted, buildable scope, coordinating the geotechnical and structural engineers as part of the engagement.
 In hillside neighborhoods across Pacific Palisades, Malibu, and the Hollywood Hills, slope stability work often triggers grading permits, shoring requirements, and coordination with adjacent properties.
 We manage all of it.

 Water Intrusion